r-ym/r-ym.github.io/_books/the_new_book_of_middle_eastern_food.md

 ---
-"\uFEFFauthors": Claudia Roden
+author: Claudia Roden
 title: The new book of Middle Eastern food
-layout: post
+layout: book
 ---